In focus - Markets

 Engaging for better disclosure

 We have seen an improvement in corporate disclosure with greater coverage of the issues around sugar since the publication of our Investor Expectations: Sugar, Obesity and Non-communicable Diseases.
-This research provides a framework for company disclosure and has been distributed to over 40 global food and beverage companies.
+Our research provides a framework for company disclosure and has been distributed to over 40 global food and beverage companies.

 Company research and stock recommendations